-I am a Eugene McDermott Professor (endowed chair) of Computer Science at UTD, and a Senior Technical Advisor of UTD's Cyber Security Research and Education Institute.
+I am a Louis A. Beecherl, Jr. Distinguished Professor (endowed chair) of Computer Science at UTD, and a Senior Technical Advisor of UTD's Cyber Security Research and Education Institute.
 My research concerns language-based security, which leverages programming language theory and compiler design to enforce software security.
 Technical interests include binary software hardening, cyberdeception, malware defense, cloud/web/mobile security, model-checking, automated theorem proving, certifying compilers, and type-safe intermediate languages.
 I received my M.S. and Ph.D. degrees from Cornell University where my doctoral research concerned Language-Based Security For Malicious Mobile Code, and my B.S. degree from Carnegie Mellon University where I was involved in the Fox Project.

-My research is supported by grants from the U.S. Air Force Office of Scientific Research (AFOSR), National Science Foundation (NSF), Office of Naval Research (ONR), Army Research Laboratory, Defense Advanced Research Projects Agency (DARPA), Lockheed Martin, and Intelligent Automation, Inc.
+My research is supported by grants from the U.S. Air Force Office of Scientific Research (AFOSR), National Science Foundation (NSF), Office of Naval Research (ONR), Army Research Laboratory, Defense Advanced Research Projects Agency (DARPA), Lockheed Martin, Intelligent Automation, Inc., and Siege Technologies.

 Autonomous Cyber Deception: Reasoning, Adaptive Planning, and Evaluation of HoneyThings Provides comprehensive coverage of adaptive cyber deception in many aspects, including theory and practice, sense-making and decision making, and network and system perspectives